SkoolNotes/Taproot/2020PHYS201/KBPHSY201FirstReadingNotes.md

 ## Relative Scales Spin
 - Spin occurs with anything from the largest galaxies down to the smallest particles
 - Angular momentum is used to measure both orbital motion and rotation on one's own axis
-- Fundemental particles have angular momentum, but a
+- Fundemental particles have measurable angular momentum, but a rate of rotation cannot be specified
+-